Hostanes/a-very-simple-OCR/README.md

 ```
  An OCR neural network using MNIST dataset written in C from scratch
  Trained to identify handwritten single digit numerals from 0 to 9

+ Will include both serial and parallel versions of the code
 ```

 # a-very-simple-OCR